top of page

 Annual Town Meeting

 The Annual Town Meeting is an open meeting for all residents of Witham.
-This year's meeting will be held at the Royal British Legion Hall in Newland Street on Monday 13th March at 7pm.
-At this year's meeting, we are giving the floor to the Witham Community to present what they think are Witham's most important issues and their vision for Witham.
+This year's meeting was held at the Royal British Legion Hall in Newland Street on Wednesday 9th April.
+At this year's meeting, we discussed crime in Witham.

 Whilst it is organised by the Town Council, the Annual Town Meeting is not a council meeting.
 The law says the meeting must be held between 1st March and 1st June and we usually hold ours in April.